 She smiles sweetly, and I suck in a breath, finally remembering to fill my lungs.
 My body numbs as my mind reminds me that I, Stefano, am no good for her.
 Closing my eyes, I whisper, knowing she can't hear.
 "Silly girl, you're drawn to the wrong man.
 I have nothing to offer you."

-I pace the house manically; my heart is beating frantically, and fear has my body numbing.
-I’m scared.
+I pace the house manically, with my heart beating frantically, while fear has my body numbing.
+I'm scared.
 God, I know something is wrong.
 I can feel it.
 Sobbing, I dial his number.
 Once again, after a few rings, it goes to voicemail.
-“Please, Matt, call me back.
-I’m worried.
-Where are you?”
-The familiar beep is heard, and I’m forced to disconnect the call.
+"Please, Matt, call me back.
+I'm worried.
+Where are you?"
+The familiar beep is heard, and I'm forced to disconnect the call.

 "Matt hasn't come home."
 I cry into her chest.